asayuki/Ghost-Theme-Webpack-Boilerplate/readme.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## The boilerplate does not include any
+## The boilerplate does not include

 * Tests
 * Static Typecheckers for JS